adityachanna/Capstone-Project/README.md

 - Requires regular updates as the Act is amended.

 **Future possibilities:**
-- Integrate with government APIs for real-time compliance updates.
+- Integration with government APIs to get real-time compliance status updates.
-- Expand coverage to other Indian laws (e.g., GST Act, Income Tax Act).
+- Extend to other Indian legislations (e.g., GST Act, Income Tax Act).
-- Provide multi-language support for regional access.
+- Offer multi-language support to facilitate regional access.

 ---

 ## Impact

-By leveraging Gen AI, this project aims to democratize access to legal compliance for Indian businesses and professionals.
-It reduces the cognitive load of navigating dense legalese, minimizes compliance risks, and empowers users to make informed decisions with confidence.
+By using Gen AI, this initiative wants to make legal compliance accessible to Indian enterprises and professionals.
+It lessens the mental burden of wading through thick legalese, lessens compliance risk, and enables users to make well-informed decisions with confidence.

 ---